asha77/config_collector/README.md

 It can:
 - connect using SSHv2 to number of network devices
 - execute series of show commands on network  devices
-- write output of executed commands into files in one folder
+- write output of executed commands into files

 ## WARNING!!!
 YAUCC not tested for configuration commands, but there are no any special restrictions for them.